Social Interactions Models with Latent Structures: Monte Carlo Simulations

-We next evaluate the performance of our post-classification estimators, restricting attention to cases where the adjusted algorithm correctly selects $K = K_0$.
-We also present simulation results for estimating the unknown slope coefficients using a pooled estimator based on all observations.
-Simulation results in Table \ref{tab:simulation_results_k3_simple} show that the pooled estimator, which fails to capture the heterogeneity across the groups, performs poorly.
-On the other hand, the post-selection estimator $\widehat\theta_{\widetilde{C}_k}$ substantially enhances the finite sample estimation quality, and the bias is further reduced by $\widehat\theta_{\widetilde{C}_k}^*$.
-Compared with the results in Table \ref{tab:oracle_simulation_results}, when the true group identity is unknown, misclassification error is inevitable in finite samples, which affects the bias and statistical inference.
-As the group size $n$ increases, the bias decreases rapidly, and the coverage rate of the bootstrap inference improves.
+The weighted average panel of Table~\ref{tab:ape_total_results} presents the simulation results for the weighted APE.
+The pooled estimator has a non-negligible bias and the bias does not decrease with either $G$ or $n$, which demonstrates that the pooled inference is biased even though the target is not cluster-specific.
+In contrast, the debiased estimator is nearly unbiased with much smaller RMSE, which is decreasing with $G$ and $n$.
+The coverage rate of the bootstrap confidence interval approaches the nominal level as $n$ increases.
+The weighted average cancels out the cluster-level biases arising from the misclassification.
+So the CR of the bootstrap confidence interval of the weighted APE is closer to the nominal level than that of the cluster-specific APEs.

+Overall, the APE results reinforce the findings from the coefficient tables: the proposed method delivers reliable inference on economically meaningful quantities once cluster heterogeneity is properly accounted for.

 The findings of this simulation exercise corroborate the asymptotic results presented in the previous section.
-The algorithm is capable of identifying the group identities of the individuals, and the post-selection estimators effectively approximate the oracle performance as if the group membership were known.
+The algorithm is capable of identifying the cluster identities of the groups, and the post-classification estimators effectively approximate the oracle performance as if the cluster membership were known.

-In terms of the computational costs of this comprehensive simulation exercise, in total we run 18 million bootstrap replicates.\footnote{There are 18 DGPs, including 2 scenarios with 6 $(n,G)$ combinations and 3 clusters.
+In terms of the computational costs of this comprehensive simulation exercise, in total we ran 12 million bootstrap replicates.\footnote{There are 12 DGPs, including 2 scenarios with 6 $(n,G)$ combinations and 2 clusters.
 For each DGP, we replicate 1,000 times with 500 bootstrap replications.} We parallelize the process and allocate the tasks to 128 CPU cores (AMD EPYC 9754) in a high-performance computing cluster.
-It takes around 20 hours to finish the simulations.
+It took around 20 hours to finish the simulations.
 The following empirical application, with no need of replication, is fast.
-Using the same parallel scheme, it takes fewer than 20 seconds.
-Therefore, the computation time is affordable for real data applications.
+Using the same parallel scheme, it took fewer than 20 seconds.
+Therefore, the computation time is affordable for real-data applications.